HPC-AI-Team/pexsi/doc/install.md

-The `USE_SYMPACK` option can be set to use the symPACK solver in PEXSI.
+The `USE_SYMPACK` option can be set to use the symPACK solver in
+%PEXSI.
 It is set to 0 by default.
 When set to 1, the `SYMPACK_DIR` variable must be pointing to symPACK's installation directory.